stevearc/gkeep.nvim/README.md

 Run `:checkhealth gkeep` to confirm everything is set up properly

+**A note about keyring**: \
+Keyring is required to store your Google auth token securely.
+In most cases it will work automatically, but if you see an error in your `:checkhealth` output, you may need to fiddle with the setup.
+See the [keyring](https://github.com/jaraco/keyring) repo for details about the supported backends.
+Take note of the special instructions for running on headless systems or in a docker container if it applies to you.
+If you absolutely cannot get any of the supported backends working, you can `pip install keyrings.alt` to use [an insecure backend](https://github.com/jaraco/keyrings.alt), though this has negative security implications.

 ## Setup

 No configuration is necessary to get started, simply run `:GkeepLogin`.
 It will